-The Company's credit policy is 90 days.
+The Company's credit policy is 90 days and the same has been confirmed by Swaroop Agrochemical Industries.

 This Information as required to be disclosed under the Micro, Small and Medium Enterprises Development Act, 2006 has been determined to the extent such parties have been identified on the basis of information available with the company.